Summer Internships at the Wild Horse Sanctuary

 Wild Horse Sanctuary is located in Shingletown, California (Northeast of Sacramento, close to Redding)

-College students who have finished at least their sophomore year of undergraduate study in any Baccalaureate program and who have an interest in pursuing a career involving horses, veterinary medicine, animal behavior, wildlife management, or ethology are encouraged to apply.
+College students who have finished at least their sophomore year of undergraduate study and who have an interest in pursuing a career involving horses, veterinary medicine, animal behavior, wildlife management, or ethology are encouraged to apply.
 While it is preferable that a student is enrolled in the study of animal science, animal behavior, ethology, or pre-veterinary medicine, this is not required.
 Applications will be evaluated according to academic record, prior experience with horses and other animals, level of interest and motivation, and career aspirations.

 Because Wild Horse Sanctuary is a non-profit organization; summer internships are conducted on a volunteer basis.
 However, all interns are provided with simple, but adequate, lodging for the duration of the internship, and meals are provided during the trail rides.